metio/terraform-provider-k8s/docs/data-sources/tempo_grafana_com_tempo_stack_v1alpha1_manifest.md

 Required:

 - `name` (String) Name must match the name of one entry in pod.spec.resourceClaims ofthe Pod where this field is used.
 It makes that resource availableinside a container.

+<a id="nestedatt--spec--template--query_frontend--jaeger_query--tempo_query"></a>
+### Nested Schema for `spec.template.query_frontend.jaeger_query.tempo_query`

+Optional:

+- `resources` (Attributes) Resources defines resources for this component, this will override the calculated resources derived from total (see [below for nested schema](#nestedatt--spec--template--query_frontend--jaeger_query--tempo_query--resources))

+<a id="nestedatt--spec--template--query_frontend--jaeger_query--tempo_query--resources"></a>
+### Nested Schema for `spec.template.query_frontend.jaeger_query.tempo_query.resources`

+Optional:

+- `claims` (Attributes List) Claims lists the names of resources, defined in spec.resourceClaims,that are used by this container.This is an alpha field and requires enabling theDynamicResourceAllocation feature gate.This field is immutable.
+It can only be set for containers. (see [below for nested schema](#nestedatt--spec--template--query_frontend--jaeger_query--tempo_query--resources--claims))
+- `limits` (Map of String) Limits describes the maximum amount of compute resources allowed.More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/
+- `requests` (Map of String) Requests describes the minimum amount of compute resources required.If Requests is omitted for a container, it defaults to Limits if that is explicitly specified,otherwise to an implementation-defined value.
+Requests cannot exceed Limits.More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/

+<a id="nestedatt--spec--template--query_frontend--jaeger_query--tempo_query--resources--claims"></a>
+### Nested Schema for `spec.template.query_frontend.jaeger_query.tempo_query.resources.claims`

+Required:

+- `name` (String) Name must match the name of one entry in pod.spec.resourceClaims ofthe Pod where this field is used.
+It makes that resource availableinside a container.